kdevil17890-cell/AI-based-Student-Performance-Predictor/README.md

-# AI-based-Student-Performance-Predictor
-AI-based project to predict student performance using Python and Machine Learning
-# 🎯 AI Student Performance Predictor
+🎯 AI Student Performance Predictor

 ## 📌 Overview
 This project predicts whether a student will PASS or FAIL using Machine Learning based on: